-If you are a contact lens wearer, or thinking about becoming one, this question has most likely crossed your mind at one point or another.
-If you have asked yourself this question, you will be happy to learn that it is, in fact, impossible for this to occur.
+If you are a contact lens wearer or thinking about becoming one, you’ve probably found yourself asking “can your contact go behind your eye?” – if this question has most likely crossed your mind at one point or another, you will be happy to learn that it is, in fact, impossible for this to occur.

 Don’t believe it?
 The ContactsDirect team is here to explain why.
-Fortunately, your eye protects this from happening due to the conjunctiva, which is the thin, moist lining that is on the eye’s inner surface.
+Fortunately, it’s impossible to have the contact stuck behind the eye since your eye protects this from happening due to the conjunctiva, which is the thin, moist lining that is on the eye’s inner surface.
 The conjunctiva folds back at the back of your eye, becoming the outer cover of the white part of your eyeball.
 In simpler words, the conjunctiva prevents anything from going behind the eye or from getting stuck behind the eye.

-- One of the easiest ways to remove the lens from you eye is by using a few contact lens rewetting drops and then closing the eye and gently massaging it.
-Of course, be sure to thoroughly wash your hands before putting them anywhere near your eyes.
-The lens will likely move to a place where you will be able to see it and safely remove it from your eye.
+- One of the easiest ways to remove the lens safely is to use a few contact lens rewetting drops.
+Then close your eye and gently massage.
+Be sure to thoroughly wash your hands before putting them anywhere near your eyes.
+The lens will likely move where you can see it to remove it safely.

-Another method that may help you remove the lens is simply looking in the opposite direction of the irritation.
+- Another method that may help you remove the lens is simply looking in the opposite direction of the irritation.
 If the lens appears to be stuck on the right side, move your eye to the left side.
 This movement may assist in shifting the lens back to the appropriate position.

 - In most cases, using the solution will successfully remove the lens, but sometimes this will not work.
 If that is the case, you may need to turn your eyelid inside out.
 Sound frightening?
 No worries, enlist a family member or friend to help you if it's too much.
 Place a Q-tip across the eyelashes and look downward.
 Then gently turn the eyelid inside out and tip your head backward.
 You should now be able to find the lens and safely remove it.